kedro-org/kedro/docs/source/kedro_project_setup/configuration.md

   from_nodes: ...
 ```

-This is because further down the process the configuration file gets parsed by [Click](https://click.palletsprojects.com/en/8.1.x/), a python package to handle command line interfaces.
-Click passes the options defined in the configuration file directly to a python function and so the option names need to match the argument names in that function.
+This is because the configuration file gets parsed by [Click](https://click.palletsprojects.com/en/8.1.x/), a Python package to handle command line interfaces.
+Click passes the options defined in the configuration file to a Python function.
+The option names need to match the argument names in that function.

-Variable names and argument in Python can only contain alpha-numeric characters and underscores, so it's not possible to have a dash in the option names when using the configuration file.
+Variable names and arguments in Python may only contain alpha-numeric characters and underscores, so it's not possible to have a dash in the option names when using the configuration file.

 ```{note}
 If you provide both a configuration file and a CLI option that clashes with the configuration file, the CLI option will take precedence.